yuriivydai34/flutter_chat/README.md

 # flutter_chat

-Example that demonstrates a web socket chat.
+Example that demonstrates a socket.io chat.

 Hints:

 - Hydrate this project by running `flutter create .`.
 This will create the project directories for all possible target platforms.
 - Make sure to allow **internet access** for the target platform.
-- Run the **example_websocket_chat** server application.
+- Run the [https://github.com/yuriivydai34/socket.io-test1](socket.io-test1) server application.
-- Use the html client at [http://localhost:8080/](http://localhost:8080/) as second participant.